 The Town has previously undertaken in continuing disclosure agreements entered into for the benefit of holders of certain of its general obligation bonds and notes to provide certain annual financial information and event notices pursuant to Rule 15c2-12(b)(5).
 In the past 5 years the Town has not failed to comply, in any material respect, with its previous undertakings under such agreements.

 Authorization and Purpose

-The Bonds and the Notes are issued pursuant to Title 7 of the General Statutes of Connecticut, as amended, the Charter of the Town and bond resolutions adopted by the Town.
+The Notes are issued pursuant to Title 7 of the General Statutes of Connecticut, as amended, the Charter of the Town and bond resolutions adopted by the Town, and Special Act No. 19-2.

 Projects